 The SRA have a Code of Conduct, Standards and Regulations, and The Principles, which they expect all member firms to act in accordance with.

-The purpose of the SRA
+The two main aims of the SRA are:

 - Protect the public, ensuring solicitors maintain high standards

 Before January 2007, the SRA was known as the Law Society Regulation Board.
-The SRA is an independent regulatory body of the Law Society of England and Wales and consequently operates within the objectives framework of the Legal Services Act 2007.
+The SRA is an independent regulatory body of the Law Society of England and Wales and operates within the objectives framework of the Legal Services Act 2007.